Mathématique: Chapter 52

 “You know Sergeant Greer?
 He says you have a good poker face.”

-James chose a chair from the table and dragged it to position it across from Young’s shit desk.
-She sat down.
+James chose a chair and dragged it opposite Young’s shit desk.
+She sat.

 “Greer should be here soon,” Young said.
 “I pulled him out of bed.
-Where were you before you came up through the internal track?”
+He said you were with Special Forces before you joined the SGC.”

 “Yes sir,” James said.

-“This is not a tough assignment,” Young said.
-“It’s not going to be all that interesting.
-But—it could become a little bit bureaucratically uncomfortable.
-Just so you’re clear on the chain of command here, I’m reporting directly to General Landry at the moment, which means he’s the only one who can give you an order that countermands mine.
+“This is not a tough assignment,” Young began, “but it could get uncomfortable.
+I’m about to do something unpopular.
+Shouldn’t rebound on either of you.
+In fact, I’ll do what I can for you after this.
+Right now, I’m a direct report to Landry, which means he’s the only one who can give you an order that countermands mine.
 Landry or another general who has more stars on his shoulders.
 Got that?”

-“What we’re going to do is pull a LA defector out of her cell on level sixteen.
+“We’re gonna pull an LA defector out of her cell on Level 16.
 You two will be acting as a security escort.
-She’s classified as a moderate threat risk, but do me a favor and don’t tackle her if she straightens her shirt or stops to tie her shoe or something.”
+She’s classified as a moderate threat risk, but do me a favor and don’t tackle her if she straightens her shirt or stops to tie her shoe.”

-They nodded at him, and he continued.
-“We’re going to take her to an HR office.
-She’s going to sit there for however long it takes to get her status changed from ‘Moderate Threat’ to ‘Negligable Threat.’
+“We’re going to take her to an HR office,” he continued.
+“She’ll sit there for however long it takes to get her status changed from ‘Moderate Threat’ to ‘Negligable Threat.’
 Could be a while.
-But we’re not taking her back to that cell, unless you hear differently from me, or from someone who ranks me.
-The rest of it, we’ll play by ear.”
+But we’re not taking her back to that cell unless you hear differently from me, or from someone who ranks me.
+The rest of it, we play by ear.”

 “Yes sir.”
 James nodded.

 “Am I meeting with Colonel Carter?”
-Ginn asked, when he showed up again, this time with Greer and James flanking him.
+Ginn asked, when Young showed up again, this time with Greer and James flanking him.

 “Something like that,” Young replied.
-“Come on, kid.
+“C’mon, kid.
 Bring your laptop and anything else you’ve got.”

 “Colonel,” Nerus called.
 “Colonel, surely you can be prevailed upon to—”